razon1494/Seakers-Client/README.md

+# SEA-KERS
-# SEA-KERS is a Tour Planner Company Website
+## It is a Tour Planner Company Website
 ## To see our live website please click the link below
 ## https://free-run-travels.web.app/home